-Fortunately, you probably already have many skincare products, like Sönd's Sidekick Day Cream, that contain shea butter.
+Fortunately, you probably already have many skincare products, like Sönd's Calming Hydration Day Cream, that contain shea butter.
 If your products don't contain this beneficial ingredient, consider switching because shea butter skincare products are effective and will help you get the healthy, glowing complexion you crave.

-Everyone wants smooth, fresh skin because it keeps you looking youthful.
-Shea butter helps the skin produce collagen, which keeps your skin looking supple and young.
-Adequate collagen in your skin also fights dryness and creates an even complexion.
+Everyone wants smooth, fresh skin because it keeps us looking youthful.
+Shea butter helps the skin produce collagen, which keeps the skin looking supple and young.
+Adequate collagen in the skin also fights dryness and creates an even complexion.

-It Protects the Skin From UV Rays
+It Protects the Skin from UV Rays

-Reduce Stretch Marks
+It Helps to Reduce Stretch Marks

 A cell-based study conducted by the National Centre for Biotechnology Information found that shea butter can reduce the growth and production of keloid tissue.
 This tissue is responsible for the formation of keloids – thick, overgrown scars that rise above the skin level.

 Adding shea butter to your skincare routine is easy to do and has plenty of benefits that you are going to love.
-You can find shea butter at most chemists and beauty stores, making it really easy to incorporate into your routine.Contains Anti-Ageing Properties
+You can find shea butter at most chemists and beauty stores, making it really easy to incorporate into your routine.

-Shea Butter May Treat Acne
+Shea Butter Can Help to Treat Acne

-Treating acne is one of the best uses of shea butter is that it can help to treat acne as it is non-comedogenic – meaning it’s readily absorbed by the skin and doesn’t clog pores.
+One of the main benefits of shea butter is that it can help to treat acne as it is non-comedogenic – meaning it’s readily absorbed by the skin and doesn’t clog pores.
 Additionally, it contains lupeol, a component that reduces the formation of acne.

-Shea Butter Can Help in Wound Healing
+It Can help Wound Healing

 Shea butter can help cuts, scrapes, abrasions and other wounds heal faster.
 The triterpenes present in shea butter enhance tissue repair by reducing the production of reactive oxygen species (ROS) in the wound and accelerating wound closure.